GryBsh/NabuNetSim/README.md

 - > NabuNetwork.com Headless Support
   - > This will allow you to use the on NABU browser/launcher with NNS
-- > NAPA Package Support
-  - > NAPA is a package manager for NABU content.
-It allows authors to package their programs, storage content, custom protocols, and even pre-cached remote content, and make them available in a central repository.

 ## No hardware?
 No Problem